tpremoli/ltn-demonstrator/docs/technical_system_requirements.md

 An example platform that could run this software would be the [Acer Aspire 3](https://www.currys.co.uk/products/acer-aspire-3-15.6-laptop-intel-core-i3-128-gb-ssd-silver-10226972.html), costing about £299.
 Note: this cost may vary and can be cheaper/more expensive depending on the individual users requirements.

+Besides the initial setup, there are no anticipated labour costs relating to maintenance or upkeep of the software.
+The project is entirely self contained and there are no extra components to maintain (see the [architecture documentation](/docs/architecture/README.md) for more details).

 ### Development

 The costs for developing this project include: